Surviving the Crash after your Crush

 can't have you, extreme jealousy, narcissism/grandiosity,

-perfectionism/rigidity, and drawn to inaccessible women or long-distance
+and attraction to inaccessible women or long-distance

 colleague who works almost exclusively with male borderlines, has